netobserv/network-observability-operator/docs/FlowCollector.md

         <td>
           List of additional features to enable.
 They are all disabled by default.
 Enabling additional features might have performance impacts.
 Possible values are:<br>
 - `PacketDrop`: enable the packets drop flows logging feature.
-This feature requires mounting the kernel debug filesystem, so the eBPF pod has to run as privileged.
+This feature requires mounting the kernel debug filesystem, so the eBPF agent pods have to run as privileged.
 If the `spec.agent.ebpf.privileged` parameter is not set, an error is reported.<br>
 - `DNSTracking`: enable the DNS tracking feature.<br>
 - `FlowRTT`: enable flow latency (sRTT) extraction in the eBPF agent from TCP traffic.<br>
-- `NetworkEvents`: enable the Network events monitoring feature.
-This feature requires mounting the kernel debug filesystem, so the eBPF pod has to run as privileged.<br/>
+- `NetworkEvents`: enable the network events monitoring feature, such as correlating flows and network policies.
+This feature requires mounting the kernel debug filesystem, so the eBPF agent pods have to run as privileged.<br/>
         </td>
         <td>false</td>
       </tr><tr>